15 Best Live Streaming Encoder Software + Hardware Solutions

 • NDI support

-• Chroma key and virtual streaming sets
+• Chroma key and virtual sets

 • Built-in titling tool that supports animation via XAML